dezashibi-c/b-hello-world/README.md

 Here is an alternative if you want a portable and fully configured `gnu` build environment check out [W64DevKit](https://github.com/skeeto/w64devkit).

-To setup and config the environment automatically you can run the following script on Windows Powershell:
+To setup and config the environment automatically you can run the following script ([source code here](/install.ps1)) on Windows Powershell:

 ```powershell
 powershell -c "irm https://raw.githubusercontent.com/dezashibi-c/b-hello-world/main/install.ps1 | iex"